bvibber/ogv.js/readme.md

 *Test browsers*

 Firefox 27 performs best using asm.js optimizations -- unfortunately due to limitations in the JS engine this currently only works on the first video playthrough.
 Reload the page to force a video to re-run at high speed.
+(This has been fixed as of Firefox 30 nightly builds.)

+Firefox on Windows occasionally halts playback and doesn't continue; this seems to be a problem with the audio.

 Chrome 32 performs pretty well, but not quite as snappy as Firefox's asm.js mode.